getodk/docs/contributing-tips.rst

 If you have a good idea, file an issue.
 If you are curious about whether something should be an issue, chat with one of the core team in the `#docs-code` channel on the `Slack <https://opendatakit.slack.com>`_.

+Once you have filed an issue, wait for comment and approval before diving into the work.
+We do not want surprise PRs.

 .. _use-odk:

 Actually install and use Open Data Kit or other tools